 Since this Bill was drafted, unfortunately, a number of points have arisen requiring further consideration concerning references to other Ordinances within the Bill and as regards some details of the Bill itself.
 The basic principle, however, on which the Ordinance is founded are unaffected and with Your Excellency's permission I would like to give an assurance that the policy of Government is to legislate at the earliest opportunity for the inauguration of a Provident Fund for its non-pensionable servants.
 The withdrawal for which I ask permission is unlikely to be anything more than a temporary measure and it is to be hoped that the difficulties encountered will very soon be overcome.
 May I take this opportunity, Sir, while the matter is before the Council, of giving a very brief exposition of the terms of Provident Fund Service and its relation to the other terms of service of Government servants in the Civil Service.
 The general terms of the whole of the Nigerian Civil Service have recently been under extensive review.
 The clerical and technical services salary scales have been revised; there has also been a revision of European staff salaries involving a reduction in the pensions constant from 1/40ths to 1/50ths; and the details of the terms of appointment and the salary scales of the higher and superior appointments of locally recruited staff are under examination in consultation with the other West African Governments.
 A decision is shortly expected.
-This general review of the terms of service of the Civil Service is not limited to the pensionable establishment, however, and there remains the subordinate staff whose case also calls for consideration.
+This general review of the terms of service of the Civil Service is not, limited to the pensionable establishment, however, and there remains the subordinate staff whose case also calls for consideration.
 I think it is generally agreed that the existing rules for payment of ex-gratia gratuities on retirement to employees are not altogether satisfactory.
 They have proved difficult to administer in the past, and there is the opinion, especially amongst members of the Finance Committee, that the amounts awarded often seem small rewards for long service.
 It is particularly for this class of employee that the Provident Fund is intended.
 The general terms are a charge of contribution of five per cent of the salary of those employees who are continuously employed on fixed monthly rates at a salary of £2 or more monthly, to be deducted at the source and for every contribution thus made to the Fund Government will add an equivalent bonus.
-The whole accumulates at compound interest at rates to be determined annually, and the total amount standing to an individual's credit is payable to him on retirement or on leaving the service with the permission of Government.
-The last provision "leaving the service with the permission of Government" is an important one, and is of great value both to the employer and to the employee.
-It lends elasticity to Provident Fund terms and gives them an advantage over pensions and gratuities.
+The whole accumulates at compound interest at rates to be determined annually, and the THE IMMIGRATION RESTRICTION ORDINANCE, 1939.